 PHIT Training Center classes are dedicated to the development of our students as performers, writers and human beings.
 We strive to provide our students with a place to practice their craft and become a member of a community.
-It is extremely important that our classes are held in a supportive, non-threatening and creative environment.
+It is extremely important that our courses are held in a supportive, non-threatening and creative environment.

 There are no refunds.
 No exceptions.
 All sales are final.